About Memorare Knight of Columbus

 For the first two years the council met on the 2 and 4th Wednesday of each month in a Seaford firehouse.

 In January 1953 the first issue of the monthly newspaper Memogram was distributed.
-The first issue contained 2 pages as compared to the present memogram edited by Michael Bonagura which contains 12 pages.
+The first issue contained 2 pages as compared to the 12 pages in our 2015 Memogram thanks to over 60 years of dedicated work by our editor Michael Bonagura.

 On June 30th 1954 a building was purchased at 2183 Jackson Ave, Seaford.
 The building with a facade patterned on surrounding private homes had served as a camouflaged machine shop for secret government work during World War II.
 Ten years latter the membership had grown to more than 800 members and the building bulged at the seams.
 The then Grand Knight Eugene Cooper appointed Rudy Arnone as Chairman of a building committee.